 Those are all important questions that Texas drivers must have the answers to.
-Let’s tackle those questions in the article.
+The expert San Antonio car accident lawyers at our Texas injury law firm tackle those questions in the article.
 Stay tuned to find out the consequences of brake checking in Texas.

 Defining Brake Checking